-Injury that's not a significant injury.
-For example, a person’s hair is pulled, but they are not injured.
+Injury that's not a Significant Injury MUI.
+For example, a person’s hair is pulled.

 Medication Error without a likely risk to the person's health and welfare.
 For example, a person is accidentally given a medication that was not prescribed for them and there was little to no risk to the person.

 Overnight relocation due to fire, natural disaster, or a mechanical failure.
 For example, there is a lightning strike on a home, power will be off for a week for repair, and the residents temporarily move to another house.

 Peer-to-Peer Act that is not an MUI.
 For example, two roommates get into an argument and one picks up an object and throws it at the other, hitting their arm and causing a small scratch.

 Program implementation is the failure to carry out a person-centered plan, when the failure causes minimal or no risk.